Ohio Amish Country: Tourism centers

 More tourists visit Berlin, permanent population 685, than any other town in Ohio Amish Country.
 Berlin was the first town in Ohio to market the Amish to tourists.
 Berlin's business district is large, with as of 2012 more than 40 shops, 10 hotels, and multiple restaurants large and small.
-Trollinger calls its architecture and offerings "eclectic" but dominated by the American frontier and the 1950s and points out that like Walnut Creek, all call back to the past.
+Trollinger calls its architecture and offerings "eclectic" but dominated by the American frontier and the 1950s, and she points out that, like Walnut Creek, all call back to the past.
 Trollinger argues that the frontier theme in Berlin presents a story of peaceful people leaving crowded cities behind in order to make a better life for themselves and their families.

 Sugarcreek's historical beginnings were rooted in cheese production.
-Swiss immigrants arrived in the early 1830s and used the milk from Amish dairy farms to produce their cheese and in the 1950s created an annual Ohio Swiss Festival; the success of early festivals as an attraction for tourists resulted in local business leaders transforming the town into a Swiss village starting in 1965.
-By the early 70s the first tourist-oriented businesses were opening, and the tourism industry in Sugarcreek was centered not only around the Amish but also around a steam engine passenger train operated by the Ohio Central Railroad which ran between Sugarcreek and Baltic until 2004.
+Swiss immigrants arrived in the early 1830s, used the milk from Amish dairy farms to produce their cheese, and in the 1950s created an annual Ohio Swiss Festival; the success of early festivals as an attraction for tourists resulted in local business leaders transforming the town into a Swiss village starting in 1965.
+By the early 1970s, the first tourist-oriented businesses were opening, with the tourism industry in Sugarcreek centered not only around the Amish but also around a steam-engine passenger train operated by the Ohio Central Railroad that ran between Sugarcreek and Baltic until 2004.
 Since the train stopped running, tourism in Sugarcreek has decreased.
-Trollinger theorizes that unlike Walnut Creek and Berlin, which support a nostalgia that reassures tourists that what they are nostalgic for still exists in America, and is therefore a nostalgia of hope, the Swiss theme of Sugarcreek inspires a nostalgia for something that is forever gone—that is, a period in which the United States was a white-majority country—and so does not reassure.
+Trollinger theorizes that, unlike Walnut Creek and Berlin, which support a nostalgia that reassures tourists that what they are nostalgic for still exists in America, and is therefore a nostalgia of hope, the Swiss theme of Sugarcreek inspires a nostalgia for something that is forever gone—that is, a period in which the United States was a white-majority country—and so does not reassure.